 A completed glass tile job can provide an elegant and beautiful look for your home.
 However, the job will not be completed until it is grouted.
 Grouting glass tile is a skill that can be done by anyone with a little bit of knowledge.
-Here are a few tips and mistakes to avoid during the process.

 1. Take Your Time